HilaEyal23/assembler/README.md

 *Note: `.as` is **not** a part of the file's name.*

 *If everything went well, `.am` and `.ob` files will appeare to each file you gave the program.
 The `.am` file is the preprocessed file and the `.ob` file is the assemblered file.
 Otherwise, errors should be printed due the standart output. <br />
 <br />Note: there is a limitation on line's length, if you get "core dumped" you better check you haven't crossed the limit.
-Moreover "core dumped" may appraer in case the given file wasn't found*
+Moreover "core dumped" may appraer in case the given file wasn't found.*